 Big church plants are an exercise in risk management in that they launch with enough people to cover their needs.
 Although it’s better when they do, it also means there’s no need to collaborate with outsiders.

-In a previous post, I mentioned I make note of new church planters in my city, including Americans coming to Canada.
+, I mentioned I make note of new church planters in my city, including Americans coming to Canada.
 I’m always shocked how little these church planters inquire, let alone partner, beyond their denominational affiliations.
 It perplexes me in an age of church disintegration.

 Comparatively, my friend, who is working in the field as a missionary in the Arabian Peninsula, along with a few other workers in the region, readily partner with others regardless of denomination.
 This mindset is necessary because it’s how you survive.